elastic/harp/README.md

 ## Why harp?

-* Secret management is essentially processes which must be auditable and executable for infosec and operation requirements;
+* Secret management essentially processes which must be auditable and executable for infosec and operation requirements;
-* `Developers` should negociate secret value for the secret consumer they are currently developing, by contract based on a path and a value specification without the knowledge of the final deployed value;
+* `Developers` should negotiate secret value for the secret consumer they are currently developing, by contract based on a path and a value specification without the knowledge of the final deployed value;
-* `Secret Operators` use different set of tools in order to achieve secret management operation which increase the error probability due to tool count involved in the process (incompatibility, changes, etc.);
+* `Secret Operators` use different set of tools to achieve secret management operation which increases the error probability due to tool count involved in the process (incompatibility, changes, etc.);
-* Without a defined secret namming convention, the secret storage become difficult to handle in time (namming is hard) and secret namming could not be assisted to get a consistent an dreliable secret organization;
+* Without a defined secret naming convention, the secret storage becomes difficult to handle in time (naming is hard) and secret naming could not be assisted to get a consistent and reliable secret organization;
 * Secret storage backend can use various implementations in different environments.

 ## How does it work?